JoeCUK/final_project/README.md

 #### Mock Data
 Mock publication data was used to demonstrate functionality.
 This approach allowed focus on the interface and logic without needing to integrate with a real API, which could be a future enhancement.

-### Challenges and Solutions

-1. **DNS Configuration**:
-   - Challenge: Configuring the custom domain and ensuring HTTPS.
-   - Solution: Adjusted GoDaddy DNS records to point to Render’s IP and CNAME, verified the configuration, and enabled HTTPS enforcement.

-2. **Interactive Charts**:
-   - Challenge: Ensuring seamless interaction between the frontend and backend for dynamic data visualization.
-   - Solution: Leveraged JavaScript’s `fetch` API and Chart.js for real-time updates.

-3. **Deployment**:
-   - Challenge: Initial build failures due to incorrect dependencies.
-   - Solution: Refined `requirements.txt` and ensured compatibility with Render’s Python environment.

 ### Future Enhancements
 - **API Integration**: Connect to live publication databases like PubMed or Google Scholar for real-time data.
 - **Advanced Analytics**: Include metrics like citation counts, h-index, and collaboration networks.